 “Dogs Like Shasta” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “We purchased Shasta from an unregistered breeder in Murrieta, CA and wanted to test her to make sure she was 100% Siberian Husky.
-She is currently 7 months old and crazy.
+She is currently 2 and a half years old and crazy.
 She shares a home with a smaller Pom/Maltipoo mix, two cats and 4 human kiddos.
 She is so friendly and we are blessed she's part of our family.”

 Through Shasta’s mitochondrial DNA we can trace her mother’s ancestry back to where dogs and people first became friends.
 This map helps you visualize the routes that her ancestors took to your home.
 Their story is described below the map.